When Do Crabs Go On Sale? (Shell-Shocking Savings!)

 Shop during peak season: As we discussed earlier, prices tend to be lower during the peak harvesting season for each species.

 Look for weekly sales: Many grocery stores and fish markets offer weekly seafood sales.
-Check their websites or sign up for their email newsletters to stay informed.

 Shop on weekdays: Some retailers offer discounts on weekdays to attract customers during slower periods.